villasenor/MMM-Comics/README.md

 # MMM-DailyGarfield
-Based on andrecarluccis MMM-DailyDilbert module, this is a module for MagicMirror<sup>2</sup> that displays the daily Garfield strip.
+Based on andrecarluccis MMM-DailyDilbert module, this is a module for MagicMirror<sup>2</sup> that displays daily or random Comic Strips from famous comics.

 <img src="garfield.png"></img>